shahmimajid/docker-magento2/README.md

 Workflow as below :

 ```
-Any changes on Master Repo --> Triggered Wercker Build --> Build Complete --> Deployed to Server
+Any changes on Master Repo --> Triggered Wercker Build --> Build Complete --> Deployed to Server --> Unit Test
 ```

+We include the unit test to check whether our deployment have any issue, so that we can know what is going one before push to production

 ## Requirement for the Server